A Bumpy Road to a Familiar Low-growth Destination

 As the world recovers and reopens at varying speeds, the real estate industry is transforming and offering new opportunities.
 While the uncertainty caused by the war in Ukraine and increased rate-hike expectations remain wild cards, the worst of the COVID-19 pandemic has passed.

-Higher interest rates are undoubtedly a concern, but there are good reasons that the tightening cycle now underway in the U.S. or the tightening cycles which are expected to commence soon in most major global economies will not last long.
+Higher interest rates are undoubtedly a concern, but there are good reasons that the tightening cycle now underway in the U.S., or those that are expected to commence soon in most major global economies will not last long.
 Inflation should recede from its four-decade high, although stay elevated for some time given the lingering impact of supply-chain disruptions.
 Real estate is well positioned to perform well against this challenging macro backdrop.

 Real estate’s recent performance in a turbulent economy suggests the industry is well positioned to weather whatever comes next—recession or no recession.
 Data from the first half of 2022 are holding up well—even in Europe, which is absorbing a direct impact from the war.
 However, real estate data typically lag other economic data as a result of such factors as fixed-term lease contracts, index linking, and infrequent valuation cycles.